parmeped/goLangTest/README.md

 - Add authorized user. // Ok.
 But since routes are generated in the beginning, and users live in memory, they aren't added
 - Upload files with auth.
 - Send message to another with auth.
+- Get unread messages // have to handle login first? how to get user from request
 - Group routes. // Ok
 - Implement tests